 The Compliant Referrer system Must support the UBRN Seamless Transition in a way that is easy for the user to use and in appropriate places and contexts within the Referrer System.
 When the user invokes a seamless transition the effect is for the user to enter NHS e-Referral Service with no further user interaction.

-In UBRN Seamless Transition the user invokes NHS e-Referral Service during the referral process in the context of the users currently logged on Role Profile and the currently selected patient.
+In UBRN Seamless Transition the user invokes NHS e-Referral Service during the referral process in the context of the user’s currently logged on Role Profile and the currently selected patient.
 The Business Function in the Role Profile Must be Referring Clinician or Referring Clinician Admin, otherwise NHS e-Referral Service will reject the login.

 If the UBRN Seamless Transition is not used during the referral process or the user does not complete the Appointment Request, then it can be completed by going to the homepage and searching for the UBRN from there.